Ishan-Pradhan/Kimdo-Hotel-Reservation-Website/README.md

 # Kimdo Hotel Reservation
-Developed a small-scale hotel reservation website project for Kimdo Hotel using PHP.
-Created a user-friendly interface allowing room searches, real-time availability checks, and easy reservations.
-Although not sold, the project showcases my skills in web development and highlights the potential for enhancing Kimdo Hotel's online booking experience in the future.
+Developed a hotel reservation website for Kimdo Hotel as a project using PHP.
+The site features an intuitive interface, enabling room searches, real-time availability checks, and easy reservations.
+This project serves as a practical demonstration of my web development skills, focusing on creating effective online booking systems.

 ## Screenshots of projects
 ![Output-Homepage](https://github.com/user-attachments/assets/04b194a0-d034-4982-ba74-262d26724ab5)